• Skip to main content

 • Preheat your oven to 375 degrees.
 Butter, oil or spray a baking dish such as a 13 x 9-inch or large gratin dish with cooking spray.

 • Cook the shrimp: Bring a saucepan full of water to a boil.
 Generously salt the water and add some black pepper to help season the shrimp.
-Drop the shrimp into the water and cook briefly--no more than 1 to 2 minutes or until it just turns pink--BE CAREFUL TO NOT OVERCOOK IT.
-Drain in a colander and run cold tap water over the shrimp to cool them quickly so they don't continue to cook.
+Drop the shrimp into the water and cook briefly–no more than 30 seconds to 1 minute or until it just turns pink–BE CAREFUL TO NOT OVERCOOK IT.
+Drain in a colander and run cold tap water over the shrimp to cool them quickly so they don’t continue to cook.

 Cooked shrimp in glass bowl.

-• Cook the vegetables: Heat 4 tablespoons of the butter over medium heat in a large high-sided saucepan.
-Add the onion, celery and red bell pepper and reduce heat to medium-low.
-Cook for 5 to 6 minutes, stirring frequently or until the vegetables begin to soften, being careful to not brown them.
+• Cook the vegetables and rice: Heat 4 tablespoons of the butter over medium heat in a large high-sided saucepan.
+Add the onion, celery and red bell pepper.
+Reduce the heat to medium-low and cook for 5-6 minutes or until the vegetables begin to soften.
+(Do not brown the vegetables.)

 Cooked onions, celery and red bell pepper in white Dutch oven being stirred with white spoon.

-• Cook the rice: Add the water and 1 teaspoon of salt along with a pinch or two of black pepper and bring to a boil.
+• Add the water and 1 teaspoon of salt, along with a pinch or two of black pepper and bring to a boil.

 • Add the rice.
 Bring back up to a boil, reduce heat to low, cover and cook for 10 to 12 minutes.
 Turn the heat off and let stand covered for 10 minutes.